-Question – does the length value include the mandatory <SOH> character at the end of the field in tag=value encoding?
-Would it be a different value in FIXML?

 Should the encoded data fields be extended to include an IETF standard content type?

+The current proposal raises the possibility of using an extension to XML that specifies a mime type.
+The advantage of this is to provide meta data for message consumers to be able to more intelligently process payload.
+While this does not sound like a bad approach, there is no equivalent mechanism available in other FIX encodings, such as FIX tag=value.
+This proposal does not include the addition of mime types as this is more appropriately considered at a broader level.

 Are current FIXML fields of type data affected by these changes?

 Some of the fields of type data are currently included in FIXML with a data type of data which is restricted by xs:string.
-These fields and the associated length fields are included as component attributes if they are coded in the FIX repository for inclusion in FIXML.
+These fields and the associated length fields are included as component attributes if they include the field attribute NotReqFIXML = “0”.
 The table below lists all fields of type data and indicates whether or not these fields are included in FIXML.
+Since this proposal is recommending inclusion of fields of type data, the field attribute of NotReqFIXML = “1” (Fields NOT currently included in FIXML) should be changed to reflect NotReqFIXML = “0” and should be included as component attributes in FIXML.

-Table 1 - fields of type data in FIXML
+Table 2 - fields of type data in FIXML